 In California, CMS issued formal approval of the 2017-19 Hospital Fee Program in December, 2017 retroactive to January 1, 2017 through June 30, 2019.
 This approval included the Medicaid inpatient and outpatient fee-for-service supplemental payments and the overall provider tax structure but did not yet include the approval of the managed care payment component.
 Upon approval by CMS, the managed care payment component will consist of two categories of payments, "pass-through" payments and "directed" payments.
 The pass-through payments will be similar in nature to the prior Hospital Fee Program payment method whereas the directed payment method will be based on actual concurrent hospital Medicaid managed care in-network patient volume.
-In March, 2018, CMS approved the "directed" payment component methodology for the period of July 1, 2017 through September 30, 2018.
-The timing of CMS approval of the "pass through" component and the remaining "directed" payment periods is uncertain.
-We estimate that the managed care component of the Hospital Fee Program will result in a favorable impact on our operating results of \$6 million in 2019 while this program favorably impacted our 2018 results of operations by \$16 million, \$7 million of which related to prior years.
+CMS has approved the "directed" payment component methodology for the period of July 1, 2017 through June 30, 2019.
+The timing of CMS's approval of the "pass through" component is uncertain.
+In September, 2019, the state submitted a request to renew the Hospital Fee Program for the period July 1, 2019 to December 31, 2021.
+The timing of CMS's approval of this new program is uncertain.
+In connection with the existing program, included in our financial results was approximately \$15 million and \$17 million during the three-month periods ended September 30, 2019 and 2018, respectively, and \$23 million (\$7 million related to prior years) during the nine-month periods ended September 30, 2019 and 2018, respectively.
+We estimate that our reimbursements pursuant to this program will approximate \$29 million during the year ended December 31, 2019.
 The aggregate impact of the California supplemental payment program, as outlined above, is included in the above State Medicaid Supplemental Payment Program table.